isomerpages/nhg-csdo/_about-us/NHG Clinician Scientist Development Office (CSDO).md

 <div data-type="detailsContent" class="isomer-details-content">
 <p>Administered by CSDO and jointly supported by our Academic Partner, we
-offer a suite of Clinician Scientist (CS) Development Programmes designed to effectively support NHG clinicians at different stages of their clinical and research careers.</p>
+offer a suite of Clinician Scientist (CS) Development Programmes designed to effectively support NHG Health clinicians at different stages of their clinical and research careers.</p>
 <p>These Programmes build up clinicians’ research capabilities through curated
 resources, training and guidance from experts.</p>
 <p><a href="https://talentdev.gri.nhg.com.sg/cs-overview/" rel="noopener nofollow" target="_blank">Learn more here</a>.</p>